Demerits and penalties for not meeting mutual obligation requirements

 Who this doesn't apply to

-There are different penalties for job seekers participating in the Community Development Program who don’t meet their requirements.
+There are different penalties for job seekers in the Community Development Program.
+Read more about mutual obligation requirements in the Community Development Program.

 Each demerit lasts 6 months from the date you get it.

-You may move to the penalty zone if you get 5 demerits in 6 months.
+If you get 5 demerits in 6 months

 In the warning zone